 Yen Kong moved from Borneo Island with his family to the North Island of Aotearoa New Zealand in 2007 via Hong Kong and Sydney.
-He was educated in Melbourne in the eighties studying computer programming, and later completed his post-graduate diploma study in computing, and qualification in adults literacy and numeracy training in New Zealand.
-He is a qualified vocational and workplace tutor.
-He has worked and held various positions in the information technology, health, hospitality, animal health and education industries in Borneo, Hong Kong, Australia and New Zealand for nearly 30 years.
+He has worked and held various positions in the information technology, health, hospitality, animal health and education industries in Borneo, Hong Kong, Australia and New Zealand for over 30 years.

 Yen was a bugler and Irish flute player in the boys’ brigade 40 years ago.
-Recently he picked up flute and bugle playing again, and decided to share his experience by creating easy music notes for songs for absolute beginners with no music background to learn how to play music on bugle, flute, saxophone, clarinet and harmonica on our educational website.
-In 2021 he created his own brand (KONG) of musical instruments – flute, fife, piccolo, clarinet, saxophone, didgeridoo and percussion, all hand-made with hand tools from various materials from bamboo, polymer, wood to metal.
+Recently he picked up flute and bugle playing again, and decided to share his experience by creating easy music notes for songs for absolute beginners with no music background to learn how to play music on our educational website.
+In 2021 he created his own brand (KONG) of musical instruments – flute, fife, piccolo, mini clarinet, mini saxophone, didgeridoo and percussion, all hand-made with hand tools from various materials from bamboo, polymer, wood to metal.

 YEN KONG NGOW